itsjafer/reverse-stock-split-arbitrage/README.md

 ### Future broker support

-Currently, I've investigated APIs for these brokerages:\
+Currently, I've investigated APIs for these brokerages:
-* Tradier - Unclear if this broker rounds up but the API is very nice, will keep this one in mind during the next split
+* Tradier - Unclear if this broker rounds up but the API is very nice, implementation in progress
-* Public - Mobile only, does not offer an API
-* Firstrade - It seems like an unofficial API might exist but they don't approve US residents with Canadian citizenship (for some reason) so I can't test this
-* Dough - Mobile only, does not offer an API
-* TradeStation -- API use requires a $10k deposit so this is a no go until I'm rich
+* Vanguard - No official/unofficial API, automation using puppeteer in progress
-* Schwab - No official/unofficial API, candidate for Selenium.
+* Schwab - No official/unofficial API, automation using puppeteer in progress
+* SoFi - No official/unofficial API, might be able to use puppeteer or reverse engineer network requests.
 * Tastyworks -- Unofficial API doesn't support equity trading
+* ~~TradeStation~~ -- API use requires a $10k deposit so this is a no go until I'm rich
+* ~~Firstrade~~ - It seems like an unofficial API might exist but they don't approve US residents with Canadian citizenship (for some reason) so I can't test this
+* ~~Dough~~ - Mobile only, does not offer an API
-* All of Us - Mobile only, does not offer an API
+* ~~All of Us~~ - Mobile only, does not offer an API
-* SoFi - No official/unofficial API.
-* Fidelity - No official/unofficial API, candidate for Selenium
+* ~~Public~~ - Mobile only, does not offer an API
-* Vanguard - No official/unofficial API, candidate for Selenium
+* ~~Fidelity~~ - No official/unofficial API, security detects and blocks puppeteer